 Explore theAlabama Garden Trail, a collection of seven signature gardens throughout the state, and discover all the natural wonders and beauty these gorgeous landscapes have to offer.
 Because of the range of climates and soil conditions in Alabama, visitors will enjoy a unique garden experience no matter the season.
 All year long, these destinations offer special events and programming with focuses ranging from education to the arts to music and more.

-Several places, such as Doublehead Resort in North Alabama, provide a spot to enjoy the day boating or just hanging out at one of the waterfront cottages.
-For those who wish to leave the boating to the experts, the Harriott II Riverboat, modeled after the grand paddle-wheelers of the 1900s, may provide the perfect getaway.
+For those who wish to leave the boating to the experts, the Harriott II Riverboat, modeled after the grand paddle-wheelers of the 1900s, provide the perfect getaway.
 For a special treat, sail on the Daedalus, which breaks shore from Orange Beach every day for swimming, sightseeing and sunset excursions.

 Alabama is one of the premier states in the nation for hunting white-tailed deer and eastern wild turkey.
 Other species provide good hunting as well, including feral hogs, waterfowl, rabbits, squirrels, mourning doves and bobwhite quail.